 - Clarify goals and priorities – for many businesses, priorities have swiftly changed, and it is important that all employees know how they should be spending their time, particularly as they are now working more independently than ever.
 As a line manager you are the conduit for explaining company strategy and communications from the top – so take the time to understand these messages, enabling you to convey them to your teams in ways that resonate with them personally.

 - Accept that flexibility will be needed and judge employees on outputs not hours.
 With employees now balancing work with more personal commitments than ever, offer them the flexibility to work at slightly different times to enable them to manage their other responsibilities, as long as their work can still get done.
-Many people have taken on additional responsibilities within their community, such as an NHS volunteer, and you need to balance supporting these positive actions with helping them keep on top of their workloads.
+Many people have taken on additional responsibilities within their community and you need to balance supporting these positive actions with helping them keep on top of their workloads.

 - Stay connected – it is easy to feel isolated from the rest of the team when you are working remotely, so schedule regular team catch ups, ideally where the team can all see each other and everyone can participate.
 Communication is more important than ever during uncertain times, so provide frequent updates on company progress and priorities, inviting questions and discussion.